 Jim came to Western as an undergraduate student and after only two years was accepted to medical school, all while playing Rugby and Football.
 He received the Lange Award as a graduating Western medical student with one of the highest scores in his class.
 After completing a rotating internship at the Royal Jubilee Hospital in Victoria BC he returned to Western, to join the Orthopaedic Residency training program.

-Jim pioneered the development of arthroscopic surgery of the wrist and travelled widely speaking about this innovation, writing papers and book chapters and preparing surgical video's and teaching cadaver training sessions.
-He won numerous awards during this period including the J. Edward Samson Award for Best Orthopaedic Research in Canada and the O’Donoghue Sports Medicine Research Award from the USA.
-He was honoured with the Travelling Fellowship Award from the American Orthopedic Society for Sports Medicine and The European Sports Medicine Society, and represented Canada as the American-British-Canadian Travelling Fellow.
+In 1981 he was awarded a prestigious R. Samuel McLaughlin Fellowship to travel abroad for further surgical training.
+He joined J Leonard Goldner as a Fellow in Hand and Microsurgery at Duke University in North Carolina.
+After returning to Western Jim joined the staff of Victoria Hospital in 1982 with a busy practice in both Hand Surgery and Sports Medicine.
+Jim pioneered the development of arthroscopic surgery of the wrist.
+He travelled widely as a sought after speaker on Wrist Arthroscopy, writing papers and book chapters, preparing surgical videos and leading cadaveric training sessions.
+He won numerous awards during this period including the J Edward Samson Award for best orthopaedic research in Canada and the O’Donoghue Sports Medicine Research Award from the US.
+He was a travelling fellow for the American Orthopaedic Society for Sports Medicine, The European Sports Medicine Society and represented Canada as an American British Canadian Travelling Fellow.